AND SOME FREE–ASSOCIATION

 “When you make a choice, you change the future.” — Deepak Chopra

-Selecting the right trade show to attend can make a big difference to your success level, qualified leads and sales versus spending money, time and energy with no return.
+Selecting the right trade show to attend can make a big difference in the results in terms of measurable success: qualified leads and sales versus money, time and energy spent.

 1. Ask Questions